B-Interactive/cloudflare-stream-wordpress/README.md

 ## To-Do

-- Block: Fix browsing and adding videos from the Cloudflare Stream Library possible.
+- Block: Fix browsing and adding content from the Cloudflare Stream Library.

 ## Issues